joemoose/dungeoneers.d20/docs/spells.md

 ## Recharging a Spell

-Once all three essence in a tablet is depleted, its spell can no longer be cast.
+Once all three essence in a tablet are depleted, its spell can no longer be cast.
 Each tablet, however, has a recharge condition.
 Fulfilling this condition rekindles the spirit within the tablet and restores three essence.

 ## Miscasting a Spell